 He claimed that the books arrived damaged.
 How was this possible?
 I packed them like Fort Knox.
 But since he was trying to bargain his way through each transaction, I was not shocked at the complaint.

 As a person who does not like bullies or being conned, I was not about to just give him a refund or a partial refund for a collectible comic book.

 Why?
 Because, as I was well aware, as a comic book reseller he could very well have been trying to return a damaged book that he had previously owned but upgraded with my comic.
 That is not going to happen on my watch.

-- So, the buyer and seller communicated back and forth.
+- So, we communicated back and forth.
 He explained how the comic was damaged.
 He supposedly shared photos of the package I sent him, but it wasn't the package I sent him!
 Idiot.
 (That's me being civil.)

-- Back and forth until I had enough.
+- This went back and forth until I had enough.
 Surely, I thought, eBay would follow through and stand by their rules of no bullying and no conning of sellers or buyers.

 - It was at this time that I asked eBay to intervene on my behalf and make a decision.

 The eBay Battle Continues